open-amt-cloud-toolkit/docs/docs/GetStarted/buildRPC.md

         ``` bash
         docker build -f "Dockerfile" -t rpc-go:latest .
         ```
         !!! note
             The image created with the Docker instruction above is only suitable for Docker on a Linux host.

+    !!! warning "RPC Go Build Warnings"
+        You may see the `go build` command output a series of warnings similar to below. **The binary still successfully built**.
+These warnings show due to LMS, which is based on C, and it's interactions with AMT firmware.
+In the future, this may change.

+        ```
+        $ go build -o rpc ./cmd
+        # rpc/internal/amt
+        In file included from internal/amt/commands.go:14:
+        internal/amt/../../microlms/heci/LMEConnection.c: In function 'LME_Init':
+        internal/amt/../../microlms/heci/LMEConnection.c:129:24: warning: passing argument 1 of 'ILibSpawnNormalThread' from incompatible pointer type [-Wincompatible-pointer-types]
+          129 |  ILibSpawnNormalThread((voidfp)(&LME_Thread), module);
+          ...
+        ```

 2. Confirm a successful build: